Archive for June, 2008

 Thursday, June 26th, 2008

-Forgotten UK guitar tamer Dave Evans stuck around in the early seventies long enough to put out four records, including the non-overdubbed, well-chiseled instrumental masterpiece Sad Pig Dance (1974).
-And I’m very pleased to report that he also managed to squeeze in this cheeky Old Grey Whistle Test appearance.
-Not long after this thing was taped he’d call it good with the record scene, go off to Belgium, and focus on building guitars.
-Enjoy this rarity while it’s up.
+UK guitar tamer Dave Evans put out four records, including the non-overdubbed, well-chiseled instrumental masterpiece Sad Pig Dance (1974).
+He also managed to squeeze in this cheeky Old Grey Whistle Test appearance.
+Not long after this TV appearance was taped he’d call it good with the record scene, go off to Belgium, and focus on building guitars.

 Kendell Kardt live on WFMT Chicago circa 1975: “Gypsy Dance”